mjpitz/aetherfs/ARCHITECTURE.md

 streaming APIs, not all gRPC calls are available on the REST interface.
 Additionally, the REST interface provides an [HTTP file server](#http-file-server) where files can be read directly.

-#### AetherFS Server
+#### AetherFS Hub

-The AetherFS server is the primary component in AetherFS.
+The AetherFS Hub is the primary component in AetherFS.
 It provides the core interfaces that are leverage by all other components in AetherFS.
-The server is responsible for managing the underlying storage tier and verifying the authenticated clients have access to the desired dataset.
+The hub is responsible for managing the underlying storage tier and verifying the authenticated clients have access to the desired dataset.

 #### AetherFS Agent